gmadhushan/Vehicular-Collision-Image-Classification-Dataset/README.md

 ![Github_Sample_1](https://github.com/gmadhushan/Vehicular-Collision-Image-Classification-Dataset/assets/62023065/ec2c20ff-94a8-47a7-a4ac-b9d14ed9c0e2)

+**Inference**

 The best performing image classification deep learning model built on MobileNet backbone using the Teachable Machine on this proposed dataset can be downloaded from the folder "Model".

-Inference on the test data can be run using the "Inference.py" file.
+Inference on the test data can be run using the "Inference_Metrics.py" file.
+Inference on individial classes of test data and saving of output images with prediction class and confidence score can be done using the "Inference_ImageOut.py" file.

 **Sample inputs and results are shown below**